cfengine/masterfiles/MPF.md

 class is defined, the update policy will hash the transfered file and compare it against the hash given by the server

-This augments file will enable this behavior for all clients.
+This [augments file][Augments] will enable this behavior for all clients.

 ```
 {